By Mike Heinrich / Guest Column

-Mike Heinrich is interim president, CEO, executive vice president and CFO of Mercy Iowa City.
+Mike Heinrich is interim president and CEO and executive vice president and CFO of Mercy Iowa City.